tradingview/documentation-guidelines/PineUserManual/RSTGuidelines.md

 ### References

-The easiest way to place images is by using: ``.. image:: images/Colors-UsingColors-1.png``, which requires only one line and no references at the end of the file, as the ``|Colors-UsingColors-1|`` syntax is used.
+The easiest way to place images is by using: ``.. image:: images/Colors-UsingColors-1.png``, which requires only one line and no references at the end of the file, as is the cas when the ``|Colors-UsingColors-1|`` syntax is used.

 ### Location